fNIRS/snirf/README.md

 ## How to participate

-You can use a number of methods to provide your feedback to the working draft of this file spec.
+You can use a number of methods to provide your feedback to the working draft of this file specification, including

 - [Create an "Issue"](https://github.com/fNIRS/snirf/issues)
   - This is the most recommended method to provide detailed feedback or discussion.
-An "Issue" in github is highly versertal.
-One can ask questions, report a bug, provide a feature request, or simply propose general discussions.
-Please use URLs or keywords to link your discussion to a specific section/topic in the document.
+An "Issue" in github is highly versatile.
+One can ask a question, report a bug, provide a feature request, or simply propose general discussions.
+Please use URLs or keywords to link your discussion to a specific line/section/topic in the document.
 - [Write short comments on Request for Comments (RFC) commits](https://github.com/fNIRS/snirf/commit/06e210379876e797098057ae35c373323c05b754)
   - A milestone version of the specification will be associated with an RFC (Request for comments) commit (where the entire file is removed